pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 Then would use `useParams` from react-router-dom.
 This will allow you to access and use the URL parameters of the view to get the data for the specific color.

 Imagine you click on the color `cornsilk`, which has an array position of 2.
-The URL would be coded as `/colors/{index}`.
+The URL would be coded to be dynamic `/colors/{index}`.
 When the link is generated, it will be `/colors/2`.
 You will use React Router's `Link` component to navigate to the show view.

 ```js
 <Link to={`/colors/${index}`}>{color.name}</Link>
 ```

 The fetch request for the show view will be similar to the index request.
 However, you'll add an error message if the particular color cannot be found.
-It will go to `/not-found`, an invalid index position that will trigger the 404 route.
-It still could use even better UI/UX, which will be sufficient for this small build.
+It will go to `/not-found`, an invalid index position that will trigger the 404 view.
+It still could use even better UI/UX.
 As a challenge during lab, you can work on making this an even more excellent experience.

 > **Note**: A promise is a function that allows you to _WAIT_ for a response and _THEN_ do something.
 The .`then()` function takes a callback, and within that callback, you can write code that should run AFTER the first function has been fulfilled (usually by returning a value).